urbit/old-urbit.org/_posts/2013-08-22-Chapter-4-syntax.markdown

 A glance at the more complex organs of the Hoon kernel reveals that Hoon is relatively untroubled by either of these woes.
 But why?
-One dubious panacea for the terminator problem is the use of significant whitespace.
-Whitespace in Hoon is not significant.
-(To be exact, the presence or absence of whitespace matters, but the quantity never does.)
+One dubious panacea for the terminator problem is the use of significant indentation.
+Indentation in Hoon is not significant.
+Of course, the parser will properly reject hard tabs.

+Rather, composing a Hoon function on the page is a quasi-artistic act that requires at least a modicum of design sense.
+Hoon is the opposite of Go in this way (not that we don't admire Go).
+Formatting a function elegantly is part of the job of writing it.

-The answer is that the normal syntax for every rune has two
-forms: "wide" and "tall."
+In Hoon, the normal syntax for every rune has two forms: "wide" and "tall."
 As a functional language, Hoon does not distinguish between statements and expressions, but normal wide syntax is expression-like and tall is statement-like.

 For instance, in our example above,